shmokmt/multipass-playground/README.md

 ## Debugging

 Look in `/var/log/cloud-init-output.log`.
-It Captures the output from each stage of cloud-init when it runs.
+It captures the output from each stage of cloud-init when it runs.

 # References